Annual Reports to

 0 hours of tennis

-Thank you for sending your annual reports
+Thank you for sending your annual reports and

-you.
 The next 4 years may be bad for the country, but in

 2020 voters can elect someone new to make America great